stefanrueger/urboot/urprotocol.md

 (top to bottom):
   - Version number: one byte, minor version 0..7 in three lsb, major version 0..31 in the 5 msb
   - Capabilities byte detailing the following properties
-     + Bit 7, if set in versions up to v7.6 indicates `pgm_write_page(sram, flash)` can be called from application at `FLASHEND+1-4`; from v7.7 Bit 7 indicates that the bootloader selects the baud rate automatically depending on the host baud rate; whether or not `pgm_write_page(sram, flash)` is available can still be seen from the `rjmp` entry below
+     + Bit 7, if set in versions up to u7.6 indicates `pgm_write_page(sram, flash)` can be called from application at `FLASHEND+1-4`; from u7.7 Bit 7 indicates that the bootloader selects the baud rate automatically depending on the host baud rate; whether or not `pgm_write_page(sram, flash)` is available can still be seen from the `rjmp` entry below
      + Bit 6, if set, indicates EEPROM read/write support
-     + Bit 5, if set, indicates urprotocol use that requires `avrdude -c urclock`
+     + Bit 5, if set in versions up to u7.7, indicates use of urprotocol; from u8.0 onwards this bit indicates that flash is read before writing skipping unnecessary writes
      + Bit 4, if set, indicates the bootloader supports dual boot from external SPI flash
      + Bits 3 and 2 indicate whether or not the bootloader is a vector bootloader
        | Bit 3 | Bit 2 | Bootloader ...|